 Where do tissue grafts come from?

-Gum grafts are usually taken from the roof of the patient’s mouth, though they can be purchased from a tissue bank.
+Grafts are usually taken from the roof of the patient’s mouth, though they can be purchased from a tissue bank.
 If there is enough healthy gum tissue near where the gum needs to be improved, a lateral graft may be possible.
 With this treatment, one side of the thick, healthy gum tissue is cut, then the skin is stretched over the area needing reinforcement.

 What’s recovery like?

-If your graft was taken from the roof of your mouth, two sites will need to recover: the roof of our mouth and the grafted area.
+If your graft was taken from the roof of your mouth, two sites will need to recover: the roof of your mouth and the grafted area.
 The dentist may give you a stint to wear over the roof of your mouth to protect it as it heals.

 The dentist will give you a prescription for antibiotics.
 When filling the prescription, pick up some Tylenol (acetaminophen) and gauze pads.
 If you were given special mouthwash, continue to use it following surgery.